MicrosoftDocs/learn/learn-pr/azure/choose-compute-provisioning/includes/3-azure-native-solutions.md

 - **Ease of setup.** Automation State Configuration isn't difficult to set up, but it requires the user to be familiar with the Azure portal.
 - **Management.** The service manages all of the virtual machines for you automatically.
 Each virtual machine can send you detailed reports about its state, which you can use to draw insights from this data.
 Automation State Configuration also helps you to manage your DSC configurations more easily.
 - **Interoperability.** Automation State Configuration requires DSC configurations.
-It works with your Azure virtual machines automatically, and any virtual machines that you have on-premises or on another cloud provider.
+It works with your Azure virtual machines automatically, and any virtual machines that are on-premises or on another cloud provider.
 - **Configuration language.** Use PowerShell.
 - **Limitations and drawbacks.** You can only use PowerShell to define configurations.